The Royal British Legion is recognised as the national custodian of Remembrance.

 The service normally starts at 10.45am.

-Attendees are advised that their is no seating provided at this event.
+Attendees are advised that their is no seating provided at this event and limited parking.
+Early arrival is suggested.

 Photo: Steve Berridge